sawelch-NIVA/STOPeData/inst/app/www/md/extraction_prompt.md

 ## CRITICAL RULES

 - Only extract information that is explicitly stated in the document
-- Only extract data about concentrations of copper and copper-containing compounds
+- Only extract data about concentrations of copper and copper-containing compounds.
+- Likewise, only report sites and compartments if they have been directly analysed for copper content.
+In a study includes e.g. stressor concentrations and biodiversity, only sites where stressor concentration is assessed should be reported.
 - Do NOT guess, infer, make assumptions, or use outside knowledge to fill gaps
 - Do NOT use your knowledge of places, chemicals, or studies to add information not in the document
 - Ensure that information on ALL relevant biota is extracted.
 This may